 Mental health is a measurement of a person’s psychological, social and emotional well-being.
 It affects the way people think, feel and act.
 Poor mental health may lead to mental illnesses such as anxiety and depression, but it may also affect physical health.
 People of every age can improve or maintain good mental health.

-People diagnosed with mental illness may have treatment plans that include medication and psychotherapy, but they also benefit from strategies to improve well-being and overall mental health.
+People diagnosed with mental health disorders may have treatment plans that include medication and psychotherapy.
+They may also benefit from help with developing strategies to improve their overall well-being and mental health.

 Why Is Mental Health Important?

-Maintaining good mental health isn’t just important for your mood or emotional well-being, it also affects your physical health.
-Researchers have proven that taking care of the mind also helps the body and many other aspects of life.
+Maintaining good mental health isn’t just important for your mood or emotional well-being.
+Researchers have established a connection between taking care of the mind and helping the body.

 “Many causes of mental health problems also have physical consequences, and mental illness worsens the prognosis of a range of physical illnesses, especially heart disease, diabetes and cancer.”